 One of my wife's good friends from college gave her a Amaryllis flower bulb as a gift and my wife wanted me to photograph it as it bloomed.

 I've dabbled a bit with some macro photography of flowers but never had the pleasure to photograph one of these particular beauties before at this time of year.
 The timing was perfect as it started blooming just a few days before Christmas.

-This was my favorite photo of my wife's amaryllis.
+This was the favorite photo of my wife's amaryllis during my first attempt.
 It was the closest perspective I took and, with a little help using Nik Color Efex Pro software, I made it a bit more abstract.

 It is a busy time of year, so my goal was knock this assignment off of the honey-do list in 15 minutes of photography.
 Mission accomplished, although I spent close to an hour editing the photos and then writing this post.